expo/expo/docs/pages/versions/unversioned/sdk/gl-view.md

 ## Remote Debugging & GLView

 This API does not function as intended with remote debugging enabled.
-The React Native debugger runs JavaScript on your computer (not the mobile device itself), and GLView requires synchronous native calls (which are not supported in Chrome).
+The React Native debugger runs JavaScript on your computer, not the mobile device.
+GLView requires synchronous native calls that are not supported in Chrome.

 ## API